leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-This dynamic behaviour isn't free.
+Worry not about the `trait`, we'll visit this also.
+The important thing to gather here is that this dynamic behaviour isn't free.
 We pay by being explicit in our program, and with the actual cost of heap allocation.
-There's some debate on the topic but I think it's fair to say it's idiomatic to avoid heap allocation if it is easily avoidable.
+There's some debate in the Rust community, but I think it's fair to say it's idiomatic to avoid heap allocation if it is easily avoidable.

 I found visual diagrams to be eminently helpful in getting all of this to sink in.
 The [Rust container cheat sheet](https://docs.google.com/presentation/d/1q-c7UAyrUlM-eZyTo1pd8SZ0qwA_wYxmPZVOQkoDmH4/edit#slide=id.p) is a great resource.

-Lets take a look at a another type defintion:
+Lets take a look at a another type defintion,

 ```rust
 enum List<T> {